 - Your medication should be reviewed by your psychiatrist at

 - CBT seems to be helpful in

-people who are taking medication, but we don’t know how well it
+people who are taking medication.
+We don’t know how well it

 works if someone is not taking medication.
-It may be particularly
+It is recommended in

 - If you want further

 information about treatments, see the NICE guidelines (listed